gitaroktato/how2make-tech-decisions/cfp.md

 # Elevator pitch
-Developers nowadays face the problem of making tons of technology choices at every phase of a project.
-The amount of new technologies and tools available is outstanding.
-Most of us tend to use convenient technologies from our last assignment, but is it really the best choice?
-Aren't we withholding ourselves from the opportunity to innovate?
+What are the consequences of bad technical decisions?
 How to make a sound technology choice relatively fast?
-That's what's the talk about.
+How we can compare technologies?
+How we can improve the decision making process?
+That's what I would like to show in this presentation.